amplience/dc-extension-globallink-dashboard/docs/CONFIGURATION.md

 Once the extension has been registered, it can then be configured from within the "Installation Parameters" tab of the extension.

-An example configuration as well as detailed definitions can be found below, to help you get stared with configuring your extension.
+An example configuration as well as detailed definitions can be found below, to help you get started with configuring your extension.

 ### Example Configuration